-Within SAP Concur master accounts are set up for some budget-holders and for each approver level within each department.
+Within eExpenses master accounts are set up for each approver level within each department.
 This means that multiple approvers are delegated authority within the system.
 All of these approvers will receive an email notification when an expense claim needs attention and it will be dealt with on a first past the post system.
 In other words, once one approver has actioned the claim, the others will not be able to access it although they will still be able to view it.
 It is possible to manage notifications so that, for example, only one person receives the email.

-Updates will be possible after SAP Concur goes live and between now and go live.
-Further information on the process to follow will be available in due course.
+Updates will be possible after eExpenses goes live and between now and go live.
+Further information is available at Maintaining roles and data in eExpenses.

 PREPARING YOUR CLAIMANTS

-The project team has a communications and training strategy in place but finance and administrative staff within departments and colleges that are adopting SAP Concur will have a role to play in assisting claimants as they move to using the new system.
-Specific activities include:
+The project team has a communications and training strategy in place but finance and administrative staff within departments and colleges that are adopting SAP Concur eExpenses will have a role to play in assisting claimants as they move to using the new system.

-- update pack - this is a set of PowerPoint slides that can be used as a whole or piecemeal at staff meetings and updates within departments
+- PowerPoint slides that can be used as a whole or piecemeal at staff meetings, team meetings and similar